rabbibotton/clog/README.md

 git clone https://github.com/rabbibotton/clog-ace.git
 git clone https://github.com/rabbibotton/clog-terminal.git
 ```
-For now should also clone my branch of fast-websockets as the maintainers
+For now you should also clone my branch of fast-websockets as the maintainers
-version is broked for larger files even if using UltraLisp:
+version is broken for larger files so even if using UltraLisp:

 ```
 git clone https://github.com/rabbibotton/fast-websocket.git